Zacaria/learn-redux-reveal/docs/Presentation.md

 ```
 import { createStore } from 'redux';

-// not redux !
-It is a sugarcoat
 import { Provider } from 'react-redux';

 import reducers  from './redux';
-// Init store
 const store = createStore(reducers);

 const Root = () => (